Climdyn/pythie/documentation/source/files/general_information.rst

     make doctest

-In case of a test failure, please report it on the issue page of the Pythie GitHub repository.
+In case of a test failure, please report it on the `issues page`_ of the `Pythie GitHub repository`_.

 .. warning::